Chukrut-181/libft/README.md

 Libft is the foundational project of 42 Academy's curriculum, requiring students to recreate essential C standard library functions from scratch.
 This project serves as an introduction to C programming fundamentals and establishes the foundation for all subsequent 42 projects.
 Challenge: Build a custom C library without prior C programming experience, implementing memory management, string manipulation, and linked list operations.
+This project represents the beginning of my journey in systems programming and established the technical foundation that supports all my subsequent development work at 42 Academy.

 🔧 **Key Technical Skills Developed**
 - Memory Management Mastery: Dynamic allocation and memory leak prevention